ElfoLiNk/dbz-play-scala-seed.g8/src/main/g8/README.md

 ## Logging

 ### Custom logger
-the trait `src/main/scala/$package$/logging/CustomLogger.scala` is a placeholder in order to expand and insert a more complex logger.
+The trait `src/main/scala/$package$/logging/CustomLogger.scala` is a placeholder in order to expand and insert a more complex logger.

+### Basic logging filter
+The class `src/main/scala/$package$/playcustom/filter/Filters.scala` is a basic logging filter for print out all incoming requests.

 ## Formatter